 BENCHMARK STATEMENT EXPLANATION REFERENCE Benchmark 4: Related party transactions The responsible entity does not lend to related parties of the responsible entity or to the scheme's investment manager.
 The benchmark is not met The Lending Policy of the responsible entity does not prohibit loans to related parties.
 An application for a loan from the Fund by a related party is subject to the same assessment process as a loan application from any other potential borrower.
-For additional disclosure on this benchmark see page 18 of this Benchmark Disclosure Document If an application for a loan by a related party is approved then the responsible entity will request the Fund's Compliance Plan Auditor to confirm that the loan is in accordance with the Fund's lending policy before the loan is advanced Benchmark 5: Valuation policy In relation to valuations for the scheme's mortgage assets and their security property, the board of the responsible entity requires: The benchmark is not met The benchmark is not met to the extent that there are circumstances in which For additional disclosure on this benchmark see (a) a valuer to be a member of an appropriate professional body in the jurisdiction in which the relevant property is located; capital valuation of security property is used rather than the security property being pages 18 and 19 of this Benchmark Disclosure Document (b) a valuer to be independent; valuer. (c) procedures to be followed for dealing with any conflict of interest; (d) the rotation and diversity of valuers; (e) in relation to security property for a loan, an independent valuation to be obtained: before the issue of a loan and on renewal; (A) for development property, on both an "as is" and "as if complete" basis; and (B) for all other property, on an "as is" basis; and (ii) within two months after the directors form a view that there is a likelihood that a decrease in the value of security property may have caused a material breach of a loan covenant.
+For additional disclosure on this benchmark see page 18 of this Benchmark Disclosure Document If an application for a loan by a related party is approved then the responsible entity will request the Fund's Compliance Plan Auditor to confirm that the loan is in accordance with the Fund's lending policy before the loan is advanced Benchmark 5: Valuation policy In relation to valuations for the scheme's mortgage assets and their security property, the board of the responsible entity requires: The benchmark is not met The benchmark is not met to the extent that there are circumstances in which the adjusted government capital valuation of security property is used rather than the security property being valued by an independent valuer.
+For additional disclosure on this benchmark see (a) a valuer to be a member of an appropriate professional body in the jurisdiction in which the relevant property is located; capital valuation of security of this Be property is used rather than Disclosul the security property being pages 18 and 19 of this Benchmark Disclosure Document (b) a valuer to be independent; (c) procedures to be followed for dealing with any conflict of interest; (d) the rotation and diversity of valuers; (e) in relation to security property for a loan, an independent valuation to be obtained: before the issue of a loan and on renewal; (A) for development property, on both an "as is" and "as if complete" basis; and (B) for all other property, on an "as is" basis; and (ii) within two months after the directors form a view that there is a likelihood that a decrease in the value of security property may have caused a material breach of a loan covenant.